Jagy12/DSA-From-Scratch/README.md

 # DSA-From-Scratch
-Data Structure and Algorithms from scratch.
+Data Structure and Algorithms from scratch in Python.